admacleod/deskd/README.md

 ### Configure chroot

-Because this is a Go program and we cannot yet statically compile without CGo on OpenBSD with sqlite you will need to add some libraries to the chroot:
+Because this is a Go program, and we cannot yet statically compile without CGo on OpenBSD with sqlite you will need to add some libraries to the chroot:
 ```
 mkdir -p /var/www/usr/lib